What is Psoriasis?

-Psoriasis is a condition which runs in families, but the exact way in which the disease moves from generation to generation has not yet been established.
-Exposure to certain stimuli (such as a streptococcal infection in the throat, alcohol, medicines and local irritation) or damage to the skin, may cause an outbreak of psoriasis in persons who have this genetic predisposition.
+Psoriasis is a condition which runs in families but the exact way in which the disease moves from generation to generation has not yet been established.
+Exposure to certain stimuli (such as a streptococcal infection in the throat, alcohol, medicines and local irritation) or damage to the skin, may cause an outbreak of psoriasis in people who have this genetic predisposition.

 The condition is chronic, lasting for many years.
 Most people have periods when symptoms are minimal or the skin is normal but then it flares up again.
 Psoriasis is an upsetting condition because it can be uncomfortable and itchy and it can make you feel self-conscious about the way you look.

 There is no present cure for psoriasis, but there are a number of drugs and treatments that can relieve and control psoriasis, often for long periods of time.